-- There are 60 points total, but the exam is graded out of 50. (ie. the exam is pre-curved so that there are 10 extra credit points possible) - You may ask for questions on the Piazza live Q&A. These questions MUST be made privately, and we will make public the questions which are relevant to the whole class.
+- There are 60 points total, but the exam is graded out of 50. (ie. the exam is pre-curved so that there are 10 extra credit points possible) - You may ask for questions on the Piazza (private posts only).
+We will make public the questions which are relevant to the whole class.
 TAs and I will post any clarifications to the Piazza live Q&A, so it may be a good idea to check for clarifications before the exam is over. - If the architecture of the machine is not specified, assume that the question is being asked in the context of a 64-bit little endian x86 machine.